srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa_emb_demo/source/index.rst

 *X300 port usage*

-As in the FPGA case, the utilization of the two RF ports in the X300 is predefined in the srsgNB application, as indicated below:
+As in the FPGA case, the utilization of the two RF ports in the X300 is predefined in the srsENB application, as indicated below:

 	* The 4G DL signal will be transmitted from RF channel A, TX/RX port.